WeblateOrg/weblate/docs/contributing/start.rst

 Running Weblate locally in Docker
 ---------------------------------

-If you have Docker and docker-compose installed, you can spin up the development environment by simply running:
+If you have Docker and docker-compose-plugin installed, you can spin up the development environment by simply running:

 .. code-block:: sh